7 Diseases Plant Proteins Help Fight

 Protein is made in the body with the help of amino acids, which are also used to carry out basic functions needed to survive.
 There are about 20 amino acids in total and are classified as essential and non-essential.
 The body can’t product the nine essential amino acids, so they must be obtained from food.

 That’s where protein comes in.
 The proteins we get from foods are considered either complete or incomplete.
 Animal protein sources, such as meat and eggs, are considered complete because they contain adequate levels of all nine of the essential amino acids.
-Plant proteins like the ones found in nuts, grains, beans, and so forth, are considered incomplete because they may contain low levels of one or more of the essential amino acids.
+Plant proteins like the ones found in nuts, grains, beans, and so forth, are considered incomplete because they may contain low levels of one or more of the essential amino acids (contrary to the belief that they are missing one or more amino acids).

 The Power of Plants